The Brazilian notched his 100th and 101st goal for the club, while Bryan Cristante opened his account in a comprehensive Rossoneri victory.

-Milan were relieved to see Atalanta's Yohan Benalouane, who started instead of Cristiano Del Grosso, have a goal disallowed for a push shortly after half-time - and they duly took full advantage.
+Milan was relieved to see Atalanta's Yohan Benalouane, who started instead of Cristiano Del Grosso, have a goal disallowed for a push shortly after halftime - and it duly took full advantage.

 Kaka, wearing the captain's armband in the absence of injured skipper Riccardo Montolivo, netted his 101st goal for Milan in the 65th minute with a close-range finish, and teenager Bryan Cristante then capped his first league start with the third two minutes later.

-Victory, which is only Milan's fifth in Serie A this season, sees them move onto 22 points, four clear of Atalanta.
+Victory, which is only Milan's fifth in Serie A this season, sees it move onto 22 points, four clear of Atalanta.

-Allegri made six changes to the side beaten by rivals Inter before the mid-season break, including Alessandro Matri coming in for Mario Balotelli - who was deemed fit enough only for the bench due to flu - and 18-year-old Cristante starting in place of the suspended Sulley Muntari.
+Allegri made six changes to the side beaten by rivals Inter before the mid-season break, including Alessandro Matri coming in for Mario Balotelli - who was deemed fit enough only for the bench because of flu - and 18-year-old Cristante starting in place of the suspended Sulley Muntari.